Apply to the Sports MBA Program

 Q: What is included in the tuition and fees for this program?

-A: Program fees for the Sports Business Management MBA Program cover the costs of your tuition, orientation, team building activities, international excursion, graduation fees and regalia, SDSU student parking permit or annual trolley pass, SDSU student ID card, guest speaker series and student health services.
+A: Program fees for the Sports Business Management MBA Program cover the costs of your tuition, orientation, team building activities, international excursion, graduation fees and regalia, SDSU student parking permit or annual trolley pass, SDSU student ID card, and guest speaker series.

 Q: What is NOT included in the tuition and fees?